 Performs auto-callback on request, auto-retries, hot transfer to agent

-Compliance is one of the most common pain points for those who manage debt collections.
-There are so many regulations at both federal and state levels, and it’s common for consumers to file lawsuits against ARM companies, which can amount to major expenses on the agency’s part.
-Additionally, regulations often change, and collectors sometimes struggle to keep up with the new changes.
+Compliance is one of the most common pain points and concerns for executives working in collections.
+There are many regulations at both federal and state levels, and sometimes consumers may file lawsuits against ARM companies, causing major expenses on the agencies’ part.
+Additionally, regulations often change, and collectors sometimes struggle to keep up with the new developments.

 The need for digital transformation (DX) can hardly be overemphasized.
 The need for DX and automation is becoming more conspicuous in the debt collection space.
 Globally, companies are expected to spend a whopping $1.8 trillion on DX technologies, and what’s more incredible is that DX spending will sustain the momentum and grow at a whooping CAGR of 16.6% between 2021-2025 (IDC DX spending guide).

 While the investment and gung ho surrounding DX are real, typically, companies find it hard to succeed at DX, and further challenging is to sustain that success.
 Only ⅓ of companies succeed at DX, and a much smaller fraction has been able to sustain that success.
 This blog focuses on one technology that has proven to have a high business impact, and success rates, while being easy and quick to deploy, i.e., Voice AI.

 Debt collection space has not remained insulated from the recent tumultuous years.
 The industry is amidst epochal changes as challenges mount in 2022.
 The overall grim economic forecast, inflation, and frequent regulatory changes make it imperative for debt collection companies to transform.
 In 2010, U.S. businesses placed $150 billion in debt with collection agencies, who could collect just $40 billion of that total.
 On delinquent debt, the industry averages a 20% collection rate, a decrease from 30% a few decades ago.